uasal/spacehardwarehandbook-public/ESD Control Plan.md

 The Relative Humidity (RH) target range for ESD work areas is 30% to 70% when monitored near the ESDS item (40% to 70% for Class 0).
 At levels below 30%, ESD risk increases, requiring the use of additional precautions, such as turning on a humidifier to achieve the required humidity or using an air ionizer.
 If additional precautionary methods are not available (e.g., the use of an ionizer), it is recommended that work is halted until the required humidity level is obtained.

-b.
-A check of the RH level in each EPA is performed at the start of the workday and the result is logged.
+1. A check of the RH level in each EPA is performed at the start of the workday and the result is logged.
 Continuous compliance is verified with periodic observations and recording of the results.
 If the RH level is close to 30% or is seen to be dropping rapidly, extra vigilance is recommended.
 Data loggers with an integral alarm system are suitable substitutes for the daily check.

-c.
-Maximum RH depends on the equipment and unit under test (UUT) to be protected as condensation due to temperature variations can cause corrosion, short circuits or moisture contamination.
+2. Maximum RH depends on the equipment and unit under test (UUT) to be protected as condensation due to temperature variations can cause corrosion, short circuits or moisture contamination.

-d.
-Sealed ESD bags which have been stored in “dry boxes” or may have desiccant gel bags to prevent high humidity problems are easily charged when rubbed against the ESD protective bag.
+3. Sealed ESD bags which have been stored in “dry boxes” or may have desiccant gel bags to prevent high humidity problems are easily charged when rubbed against the ESD protective bag.
 Care should be taken when removing ESDS items from them to prevent ESD events from triboelectric charging.

 **Ionizers**

 Air ionization is a technique used to neutralize charges on insulators and ungrounded conductors.
 Air Ionizers are considered necessary when handling Class 0 sensitive parts or when the relative humidity falls below 30% in the work area.

-b.
-Air ionizers are designed to work where unrestricted airflow exists between the ionizer and the ESDS item.
+1. Air ionizers are designed to work where unrestricted airflow exists between the ionizer and the ESDS item.
 Their design also requires sufficient distance between the ionizer and the ESDS items to ensure proper ion balance in that airflow.
 Consult the ionizer manufacturer’s documentation for detailed ionizer operating instructions.

-c.
-Careful selection of the ionizer is needed in order to realize the benefits of ionizers in the EPA and may be application dependent.
+2. Careful selection of the ionizer is needed in order to realize the benefits of ionizers in the EPA and may be application dependent.
 Ionizers require routine maintenance and  testing in accordance with manufacturer’s recommendations to ensure acceptable continued performance.

-d.
-The presence of ionized air creates an increased risk for corona discharge in the presence of “powered-up” high-voltage or RF-sensitive equipment, therefore, the use of ionizers is not recommended in those environments.
+3. The presence of ionized air creates an increased risk for corona discharge in the presence of “powered-up” high-voltage or RF-sensitive equipment, therefore, the use of ionizers is not recommended in those environments.
 To avoid fire hazards from corona discharge, keep flammable materials away from air ionizers.

-e.
-Electrostatic survey meters in conjunction with a charging plate may be used to verify the effectiveness of ionizers in extremely sensitive work areas (e.g., Class 0, Class M1) before work is started.
+4. Electrostatic survey meters in conjunction with a charging plate may be used to verify the effectiveness of ionizers in extremely sensitive work areas (e.g., Class 0, Class M1) before work is started.
 It is important that the meter used has sufficient resolution and time response to detect values beyond the minimum performance limits required.
 To avoid meter saturation or generating false data, the meter should be slowly moved into the area being measured while watching for readings close to the limits of the meter.

-f.
-Though the use of ionizers is recommended for Class 0 EPAs, it is important that the ESD Program Monitor ensure that the ionizer is not the source of unacceptable charge deposition into the ESDS items.
+5. Though the use of ionizers is recommended for Class 0 EPAs, it is important that the ESD Program Monitor ensure that the ionizer is not the source of unacceptable charge deposition into the ESDS items.
 In these cases, the ESD Program Monitor will ensure in advance that the ionizer peak balance potential is less than one half the susceptibility of the most sensitive part (≤50% of item sensitivity level).

+>[!Caution]
-CAUTION: An improperly adjusted air ionizer can actually charge ESDS devices and lead to possible damage to the device.
-Only use calibrated air ionization systems.
+> An improperly adjusted air ionizer can actually charge ESDS devices and lead to possible damage to the device.<br>
+>
+> **Only use calibrated air ionization systems.**

 #### Hand Tools, Equipment, and Fixtures
 The ESD Program Monitor is responsible for approving the use of all tools in the EPA.